Alaska Native summit to bring fluent speakers together

-ANCHORAGE, Alaska (AP) — Organizers of an upcoming summit say it will bring together the last remaining speakers of three indigenous languages of southeast Alaska.
+ANCHORAGE, Alaska (AP) — An upcoming summit will bring together the last remaining speakers of three indigenous languages of Alaska, organizers said Friday.

-Sealaska Heritage Institute officials say nearly 70 speakers of Tlingit, Haida and Tsimshian are expected to attend the three-day event in Juneau that begins Nov.
-13. Officials have counted 133 speakers of those languages who live in the region or who are affiliated it.
+Nearly 70 speakers of Tlingit, Haida and Tsimshian are expected to attend the three-day event in Juneau that begins Nov.
+13, according to Sealaska Heritage Institute officials.
+The institute has counted 133 speakers of those languages who live in the region or who are affiliated it.

-Institute President Rosita Worl says the summit is among multiple language revitalization efforts by her organization.
+The summit is among multiple language revitalization efforts by the nonprofit organization, institute President Rosita Worl said in a phone interview.

-She says the event will celebrate those who have retained their languages.
+The event follows a September action by Gov. Bill Walker, who declared an emergency for Alaska Native languages.
+The order was prompted by a report this year that warned the languages could become extinct by the century’s end.

 Most Read Nation & World Stories